GZidar/CorePDF/README.md

 # CorePDF
-A basic PDF library that works with .net core that you can do with as you please.
+A basic PDF library that works with .net that you can do with as you please.

 ## Important
 This library does not (yet) support the creation of encrypted or secure PDFs.
 So it should not be used